Preparedness

 Course thesis

-Stay safe in extreme weather works best when you start by define your shelter plan and communication plan before the warning arrives..
+Stay safe in extreme weather works best when the first move is explicit: Define your shelter plan and communication plan before the warning arrives.
 Treat it as a calm redundancy system built for rehearsal and maintenance, verify the floor against NOAA, and aim for a stronger household weather-readiness plan within 1-7 days.

 Core brief